mauricioaniche/mauricioaniche.github.io/research.md

 - **Software monitoring and log analysis**: Can we help developers in monitoring their systems?
 How can we leverage log data to give developers insights about how their systems behave in production?

 _TU Delft MSc students_: Are you looking for thesis ideas on these topics?
-Message me.
+Read my [guidelines for MSc students](/msc-students) and message me.

 ## Software maintenance (evolution, refactoring, comprehension)